Dynamic Link Network Emulation: a Model-based Design: Emulator Architecture

 Finally, the \textbf{Monitoring Module} retrieves and collects information from the nodes and their links.
-This information can be used by the verification module to update, enforce and verify the network model.
-Additionally, for our case study, this information is useful to change the bandwidth on demand (in fact this is known as demand assigned multiple access or \emph{DAMA}).
+This information can be used for example, to verify that the emulation process is executed correctly.
+Additionally, for our case study, this information is useful to change the bandwidth on demand (in fact this is known as demand assigned multiple access or \emph{DAMA} which further serves as a case study).

-\section{EVALUATION}
+\section{\uppercase{Evaluation}}

-In order to showcase the dynamic link capabilities of our emulator, we present an experimental evaluation, varying different network parameters i.e., bandwidth and delay.
+\paragraph{Use case -- Satellite Communications} It is certainly difficult to assess novel software systems in satellite networks, mainly due to the complex network dynamics, models and mechanisms that are involved in such networks.
+Particularly, the difficulties are related to the asymmetric bandwidth capacities of satellite links (due to the use of different radio-frequencies and modulations) and the highly dynamic behaviour of the mechanisms to make an efficient use of the scarce and costly transmission resources.
+Usually, these mechanisms tend to dynamically allocate bandwidth depending on internal factors but, more importantly external factors (e.g., traffic crossing the network) can also be crucial.